Microsoft SQL Server

 Linux and Apple MacOS - This is the link to the Microsoft Docs site that outlines how to install the driver based on your specific Operating System: Installing the Microsoft ODBC Driver for SQL Server on Linux and macOS

-RStudio Professional Drivers - RStudio Server Pro, RStudio Connect, or Shiny Server Pro users can download and use RStudio Professional Drivers at no additional charge.
+RStudio Professional Drivers - RStudio Workbench (formerly RStudio Server Pro), RStudio Desktop Pro, RStudio Connect, or Shiny Server Pro users can download and use RStudio Professional Drivers at no additional charge.
 These drivers include an ODBC connector for Microsoft SQL Server databases.
 RStudio delivers standards-based, supported, professional ODBC drivers.
 Use RStudio Professional Drivers when you run R or Shiny with your production systems.
 See the RStudio Professional Drivers for more information.

 There are several that either connect via ODBC but do not provide support for

 DBI, or offer

 DBI support but connect via JDBC.
 The

 odbc package, in combination with a driver, satisfies both requirements.

 There are six settings needed to make a connection:

 - Driver - See the Drivers section for more information